(Students Not Seeking Degrees)

 Post Baccalaureate or Graduate Special

 These are students who have already earned a baccalaureate degree (or higher) and are enrolled in undergraduate-level or graduate-level coursework but are not pursuing a degree at UW-Green Bay.

 Superior high school students may enroll for UW-Green Bay coursework while attending high school or during the summer.

 High school specials must normally be seniors or juniors in high school and must demonstrate readiness for college-level work.
 Enrollment in UW-Green Bay courses requires the approval of the high school.

-Summer Session Only: Students enrolled at another college or university and current-year high school graduates who have been admitted to another college or university for the fall session may apply for Summer Session Only admission.
+Students enrolled at another college or university and current-year high school graduates who have been admitted to another college or university for the fall session may apply for Summer or Winterim Session Only admission.
 Such admission carries no commitment for permission to register for the regular UW-Green Bay academic year.
 Students from other colleges or universities must be eligible to continue at their respective institutions and are responsible for determining if their institutions will accept credits earned at UW-Green Bay.

 Application Procedures for Special Students

 Nondegree-seeking students applying for admission should submit a Special Student Application, available online at apply.wisconsin.edu.
 (A paper version is available from the Admissions Office.)
 Often, the completed application is the only information required, but some situations will require the submission of additional records.